Constraint Automata on Infinite Data Trees: From CTL(Z)/CTL*(Z) To Decision Procedures: Complexity of the Nonemptiness Problem for TCA

 \section{Complexity of the Nonemptiness Problem for TCA}

-This section is dedicated to prove the \exptime-completeness of the nonemptiness problem for TCA (Theorem~\ref{theorem-exptime-tca}) and Rabin TCA (Theorem~\ref{theorem-exptime-rtca}).
-We make a distinction between TCA and Rabin TCA because the complexity bounds differ slightly, see Lemma~\ref{lemma-exptime-tca} and Lemma~\ref{lemma-intersection-automaton-rtca}.
+This section is dedicated to prove the \exptime-completeness of the nonemptiness problem for B\"uchi TCA (Theorem~\ref{theorem-exptime-tca}) and Rabin TCA (Theorem~\ref{theorem-exptime-rtca}).
+We make a distinction between B\"uchi TCA and Rabin TCA because the complexity bounds differ slightly, see Lemma~\ref{lemma-exptime-tca} and Lemma~\ref{lemma-intersection-automaton-rtca}.
 We mainly focus on the $\exptime$-membership, which will be used for establishing upper bounds for $\satproblem{\CTL(\Zed)}$ and $\satproblem{\CTLStar(\Zed)}$.